leoTigers/ece-webtech-2021-fall/courses/webtech/modules/03.storage/lab.md

 We will use LevelDB as our storage engine.
 It is a sorted key/value store.
 Keys and values are string or Buffers.
 For example, the `channels['1']` property of `store` could be stored with the key `channels:1` inside LevelDB.
 The value remains the same, but since it is an object literal, it must be [serialized](https://en.wikipedia.org/wiki/Serialization).
 While not being the most efficient format, JSON is a suitable format.
 It is easy to use in JavaScript, readable by humans, and smaller compared to YAML or XML.
 In production, binary formats such as [Protocol Buffer](https://en.wikipedia.org/wiki/Protocol_Buffers) and [Apache Avro](https://en.wikipedia.org/wiki/Apache_Avro) are better.

 We must now re-implement all our tests to reflect our LevelDB implementation.
 You will notice by going to the [LevelDB documentation](https://www.npmjs.com/package/level) that the API to manipulate keys is pretty simple.
 We can `put`, `get`, `delete` and `scan` keys.
-The code of the `./lib/db.js` module and of the tests remain unchanged.
+We provide examples as commented code in `./lib/db.js`.
+The code of the tests remain unchanged.

 We have provided commented code to show you how.
 To get started, do the following operations: